kiminh/kNNBandit/README.md

 - Esther López

 ## Software description
-This repository contains all the necessary classes to execute the experiments explained in the paper.
+This repository contains all the needed classes to repeat the experiments explained in the paper.
 The software contains the following packages:
 - `es.uam.eps.ir.knnbandit.data`: classes for managing the ratings of the users to the items.
 Extension of the RankSys preference data classes to allow the addition of new users, items and ratings.
 - `es.uam.eps.ir.knnbandit.graph`: classes for managing graphs for contact recommendation.
 - `es.uam.eps.ir.knnbandit.grid`: classes for reading the list of algorithms to execute